serverless/components/README.md

 ### Adding The Serverless Agent

-If your Component deals runs code, and you want to enable streaming logs, errors and transactions for you Component via Serverless Dev Mode (`serverless dev`), be sure to add the Serverless SDK into the deployed application/logic.
+If your Component runs code, and you want to enable streaming logs, errors and transactions for you Component via Serverless Dev Mode (`serverless dev`), be sure to add the Serverless SDK into the deployed application/logic.
 We offer some helpful utility methods to make this possible:

 ```javascript